 A crossbite isn't just a cosmetic issue.
 Left untreated, it can cause real problems:

 This is where timing really matters.
-Crossbites are one of the clearest cases where earlier treatment is better — not because we're in a rush, but because the tools available for a seven-year-old are far simpler than what's needed at fifteen or twenty.
+Crossbites are one of the clearest cases where earlier treatment is better, not because we're in a rush, but because the tools available for a young child are far simpler than what's needed in the teenage years or adulthood.

 In a young child, a crossbite caused by a narrow upper arch can often be corrected with a palate expander.
-The two bones of the upper palate haven't fused yet, so gentle steady pressure can widen the arch over several months — correcting the crossbite, creating room for adult teeth, and improving the airway all at once.
+The two bones of the upper palate haven't fused yet, so gentle steady pressure can widen the arch, correcting the crossbite, creating room for adult teeth, and improving the airway all at once.

 In a teenager, the same correction is harder.
 The bones have started to intertwine.
-More force is required.
-Results are less predictable.
-And in an adult, non-surgical correction of a skeletal crossbite often isn't possible at all — jaw surgery may be the only option.
+More force is required, and results are less predictable.
+And in an adult, non-surgical correction of a skeletal crossbite often isn't possible at all, so jaw surgery may be the only option.

-A child who gets a crossbite treated at age eight with a simple expander and early intervention is in a very different position than that same child at twenty who needs surgical jaw correction.
+A child who gets a crossbite treated early with a simple expander and early intervention is in a very different position than that same child years later facing surgical jaw correction.

 For most children with a posterior crossbite, treatment starts with a palate expander to widen the upper arch.
-At Anchor Orthodontics, we use custom 3D-printed expanders made to a precise model of your child's mouth — no uncomfortable metal bands, no goopy impressions.
-Cementing the expander in doesn't hurt.
-Most kids are eating normally within a week.
+At Anchor Orthodontics, we use custom 3D-printed expanders made to a precise model of your child's mouth, with no uncomfortable metal bands and no goopy impressions.
+Cementing the expander in doesn't hurt, and most kids are eating normally within a few days.

 After expansion, some children need Phase 2 braces or aligners to fine-tune alignment once all the adult teeth are in.
 But that process is shorter and simpler when the foundation has been correctly laid first.

-At Anchor Orthodontics in Providence, we'll look at what's happening, explain what we see in plain language, and tell you whether there's a window worth using or whether monitoring is the right approach.
+At Anchor Orthodontics in Providence and Wakefield, we'll look at what's happening, explain what we see in plain language, and tell you whether there's a window worth using or whether monitoring is the right approach.